 Marketers push the envelope.
 They think outside the box to come up with new and creative ways to sell.
 This is good.
 In principle.
 But the problem is, some of them just don't care.
 They will push the envelope too far.

-But it's not good when it is true and well-founded — that is, when it is based on bad business, such as something illegal or unethical.
+But it's not good when it is based on bad business practices, such as doing something illegal or unethical.
+That's not negative publicity.
+That's just publicity.

-Sure, controversy creates curiosity (and sales do result).
-I'm a big fan of controversy.
+Sure, controversy creates curiosity.
+I'm a fan of using controversy to get people's attention.
 But controversy alone, or controversy created by bad or questionable business practices, is like a drug.

 It's short-lived.
 It requires constant injections — injections of new markets, new products, or new offers — to stay “high” (high sales volume, that is).
 It forces marketers to keep fighting fires rather than growing their businesses.
 And it creates ill will, which affects future sales and…